-At Apollo Health, one of our primary goals when helping you find back pain relief is getting to the root of the pain itself.
+At Apollo Health Centers, one of our primary goals when helping you find back pain relief is getting to the root of the pain itself.
 Pain symptoms often happen due to causes that might be slightly or even very different from the actual pain itself, and getting to a healthier place with the spine and neck often involves using chiropractic services to weed out these causes and address them.

 One possible cause for back pain that many sufferers simply have never considered: Hydration.
 Water accounts for over half of the human body, and not having enough can have major physical effects all over – including the back.
 Let’s go over some of the links between dehydration and back pain, plus how to look out for signs of dehydration and keep yourself properly hydrated.